NAPLES TRUCK ACCIDENT LAWYERS

 - Do not admit fault or give statements that could be interpreted as admitting fault.
 Consult with legal counsel first.

-Understanding Commercial Liability
+Understanding Commercial Truck Liability in Naples

 Within hours of an accident, truck companies will dispatch an emergency response team to conduct a thorough investigation of the crash site and gather critical information used to dispute insurance claims and reduce financial liability.
 Most tractor-trailers are owned by third parties that offer different coverage options for damage to your vehicle as opposed to compensation for injuries.
 Other policies combine damage to property and bodily injury under Combined Single Limit (CSL) coverage.
 Separate coverage for injury is referred to as Commercial Liability Coverage.
 Under Commercial Liability Coverage, medical bills not covered by Personal Injury Protection (PIP) are considered out-of-pocket expenses.
 If a negligible party is found guilty, the out-of-pocket expenses will be included as damages and paid by the defendant’s insurance carrier.